 Look at the guinea pig's surroundings.
 The cage should be clean, with good access to fresh food and water, and not overcrowded.
 Guinea pigs kept under good conditions will be less stressed and have less exposure to disease.

-Guinea Pigs to Pass On
+Guinea Pigs to Pass on Bringing Home

 If any of the guinea pigs in the same cage, shelter, breeder, or store seem ill, resist the temptation to adopt from that place.
 If there is a contagious illness, your guinea pig may be next and there may be possible heartbreak ahead.

 Familiarize yourself with the differences between male and female guinea pigs.
 Make sure that wherever you get your guinea pig, they house the males and females separately.
 If the place does not separate them or seems unsure about the gender of the guinea pigs, then move on.
 It is best to avoid the possibility of a surprise litter after you get home.
-This is especially true in very young piglets.
-Guinea pigs can become pregnant by about 4 weeks old, but this would be extremely dangerous for a very young mom-to-be.

 Where to Get Your Guinea Pig